Don Valley station: Name

-As a result of the closure, on March 28, 2025, Metrolinx announced that the unopened station would be renamed "Don Valley" to reflect the station’s proximity to the Don Valley Parkway and the Don River valley itself.
-Other names considered for the station were "Concorde", "Industrial District", "Olympia Square", "Ferrand", and "Don River".
+On March 28, 2025, as a result of the closure, Metrolinx announced that the station would be renamed Don Valley to reflect the station's proximity to the Don Valley Parkway, the Don River, and the Don Valley itself.
+Other names considered for the station were Concorde, Industrial District, Olympia Square, Ferrand, and Don River.

 Nearby landmarks

-Nearby landmarks include the Celestica headquarters, the Foresters building, a Real Canadian Superstore, and a Church of Jesus Christ of Latter-day Saints meetinghouse.
+Nearby landmarks include the former Celestica headquarters, the Foresters building, a Real Canadian Superstore, and a Church of Jesus Christ of Latter-day Saints meetinghouse.

 Don Valley is one of the Line 5 stations that was reported to have most excited developers.
 On April 3, 2017, Urban Toronto reported that the City's planning department's initiative for the intersection had been named Don Mills Crossing, while it would be accompanied by a plan for nearby properties, in 2018.

 Surface connections

-As of November 2023, the following are the proposed connecting routes that would serve this station when Line 5 Eglinton opens: